Built-in Functions

 ## Offset Functions

-These functions are used in the scope of the [match\_recognize](https://docs.deltastream.io/reference/sql-syntax/query/select/match_recognize "mention") operator:
+These functions are used in the scope of the [MATCH\_RECOGNIZE](/reference/sql-syntax/query/select/match_recognize.md) operator:

 | Function | Description |